-- March 1st by 5pm MST: Application deadline for events taking place the following October or beyond.
+- March 1st by 5pm MST: Application deadline for meetings/events taking place the following October or beyond.

-- September 1st by 5pm MST: Application deadline for events taking place the following April or beyond.
+- September 1st by 5pm MST: Application deadline for meetings/events taking place the following April or beyond.

 Step One: Eligible applicants must complete the standard grant application form and submit it by the appropriate application deadline (March 1 or September 1).
 A Destination Missoula-TBID staff member will confirm the receipt of your application within 2 business days via email.
 If you do not receive confirmation please contact Destination Missoula-TBID at 406-532-3282.